sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 In this example, `testOnly` has arguments, `TestA` and `TestB`.
 The commands will be run in sequence (`clean`, `compile`, then `testOnly`).

+**Note**: Running in batch mode requires JVM spinup and JIT each time, so **your build will run much slower**.
+For day-to-day coding, we recommend using the sbt shell or Continuous build and test feature described below.

 ### Continuous build and test

 To speed up your edit-compile-test cycle, you can ask sbt to automatically recompile or run tests whenever you save a source file.

 Make a command run when one or more source files change by prefixing the command with `~`.
-For example, in interactive mode try:
+For example, in sbt shell try:

 ```
-> ~ compile
+> ~testQuick
 ```

 Press enter to stop watching for changes.

-You can use the `~` prefix with either interactive mode or batch mode.
+You can use the `~` prefix with either sbt shell or batch mode.

 See [Triggered Execution][Triggered-Execution] for more details.